NHSDigital/manage-vaccinations-in-schools-guidance/app/guide/reporting.md

 You can use the Programme area to download reports showing what vaccinations have been given in a specified period of time.
 You can share the downloads with your local CHIS team or GP practice.

-You do not need to share reports for flu or HPV with GPs (except in some cases of self-consent), as [Mavis does this automatically](/guide/recording-vaccinations.md) but you still need to download and share reports with the local CHIS team.
+You do not need to share vaccination records with GPs (except in some cases of self-consent), as [Mavis does this automatically](/guide/sharing-vaccination-records.md) but you still need to download and share reports with the local CHIS team.

 ## Download a vaccination report